DanAddison/Songwriting/docs/README.md

-# Welcome to the lyric sheets for my back catalogue of songs {docsify-ignore-all}
+# Welcome to my original song lyrics archive {docsify-ignore-all}
 #
 Not all of the songs included here were released / recorded / performed to an audience, but **they are all finished pieces**.